saverymax/EZ-BART/README.md

 "<UNIQUE ARTICLE ID n>":
     {
-    'query': "Text of question for a single document", 'document: "This is the text of the article to be summarized", ...
+    'query': "Text of question for a single document", 'document': "This is the text of the article to be summarized", ...
 }
 ```
 The keys in the json you provide must be 'query' and 'document'.
 See the provided datasets in the directories in data_processing/data for examples
 To run the model, first download the fine-tuned BART weights from https://bionlp.nlm.nih.gov/bart_finetuned_checkpoint.zip.
 Once they are unzipped, you can specify the path to them as shown in the example below.
 Once your data is in the correct format for your use-case and you have downloaded the model, you are ready to summarize!
 Activate your environment if it is not already activated
 ```
 conda activate ez_bart
 ```
 And then from the base directory of this repository (EZ-BART), you can try running
 ```
-python -m bart.run_inference --question="Do I have COVID-19?" --prediction_file=bart/predictions/bart_summs.json --model_path=bart/bart_finetuned_checkpoint/checkpoints_bioasq_with_question --data=data_processing/data/sample_data.json --model_config=bart/bart_config/with_question/bart-bin
+python -m bart.run_inference --question="Do I have COVID-19?" --prediction_file=bart/predictions/bart_summs.json --model_path=bart/checkpoints_bioasq_with_question --data=data_processing/data/sample_data.json --model_config=bart/bart_config/with_question/bart-bin
 ```
 Or for question-document pairs:
 ```